sdevgill/ai-colors-engine/README.md

 ## License

-The AI Colors Palette Generator is released under the MIT License.
+The AI Colors Engine is released under the MIT License.